 Although less common, there are some most severe withdrawal symptoms that are possible.
 These can include hallucinations and even seizures.

-Mental and Emotional Symptoms of Withdrawal
+Mental and Emotional Signs of Benzo Withdrawal

 When most people think about benzo withdrawal, they think about the physical symptoms.
 In reality, mental and emotional symptoms can be just as challenging.
 It is important to be prepared for these symptoms.
 Withdrawing from benzodiazepines is stressful for the body and the brain, and it can absolutely lead to feelings of panic or anxiety.
 In some cases, individuals may feel depressed or irritable.
 It is also very common to struggle with sleep disturbances during benzodiazepine withdrawal.